unrealwork/atsd-use-cases/DataShorts/Austin_Housing_Market/README.md

 #### Index

 The following table contains the entire set of included metrics as well as their corresponding visualization figure for easy navigation.
-Use the clickable links in the Figure column to jump between visualizations and in Chartlab, use the drop-down menus to toggle between metrics.
+Use the clickable links in the Figure column to jump between visualizations and in ChartLab, use the drop-down menus to toggle between metrics.

 | Metric | Comment | Figure |